Gdańsk: Kingdom of Poland

 Beside a majority of German-speakers, whose elites sometimes distinguished their German dialect as Pomerelian, the city was home to a Polish minority.
 In 1632, the Gdańsk Bible was first published, which was a Polish language translation of holy scriptures that became the Bible of all Evangelical Poles.
 Polish influence increased slightly with Danzig’s integration into Poland, but the city retained a pronounced German linguistic and cultural character, a circumstance attributable above all to the ongoing influx of predominantly Protestant settlers, primarily of Dutch, Scottish and German origin, who assimilated into the local German culture.
 The Scots took refuge or migrated to and received citizenship in the city, with first Scots arriving in 1380, and a French Huguenot commune was founded in 1686.
 Due to the special status of the city and significance within the Polish–Lithuanian Commonwealth, the city inhabitants largely became bi-cultural sharing both German and Polish culture and were strongly attached to the traditions of the Commonwealth.

 An allegorical portrayal of wealth from 1604.
 The foreground features affluent citizens and the background presents the hyperbolized city with its landmarks, notably the Torture Tower and the Main City Hall.

 The city suffered a last great plague and a slow economic decline due to the wars of the 18th century.
 After peace was restored in 1721, Danzig experienced steady economic recovery.
 As a stronghold of Stanisław Leszczyński's supporters during the War of the Polish Succession, it was taken by the Russians after the Siege of Danzig in 1734.
-In the 1740s and 1750s Danzig was restored and the Danzig port was again the most significant grain exporting ports in the Baltic region.
+In the 1740s and 1750s Danzig was restored and the Danzig port was again the most significant grain exporting port in the Baltic region.
 The Danzig Research Society, which became defunct in 1936, was founded in 1743.

 In 1772, the First Partition of Poland took place and Prussia annexed almost all of the former Royal Prussia, which became the Province of West Prussia.
 However, Danzig remained a part of Poland as an exclave separated from the rest of the country.
-The Prussian king cut off the city with a military controlled barrier, also blocking shipping links to foreign ports, on the pretense that a cattle plague may otherwise break out.
+The Prussian king cut off the city with a military controlled barrier, also blocking shipping links to foreign ports, on the pretence that a cattle plague may otherwise break out.
 Danzig declined in its economic significance and lost commercial shares to Elbing, which had come under Prussian control in 1772.
 However, by the end of the 18th century, Danzig was still one of the most economically integrated cities in Poland.
 It was well-connected and traded actively with German cities, while other Polish cities became less well-integrated towards the end of the century, mostly due to greater risks for long-distance trade, given the number of violent conflicts along the trade routes.